-How Larry Thorne went from Nazi to officer to U.S. Army hero while building one of the most famed legacies in the history of modern warfare.
+How Larry Thorne went from Nazi to U.S. Army hero while building one of the most famed legacies in the history of modern warfare.

 In Section 60 at Arlington National Cemetery among the thousands of rows of white granite headstones for American soldiers killed in action stands a marker bearing the names of four servicemen killed in Vietnam.
 At first glance, there’s nothing remarkable about the stone, one so similar to the countless others at this hallowed ground.

-Even the name at the top of the headstone – Maj.
-Larry Allan Thorne – is not unusual.
+Even the name at the top of the headstone – Major Larry Allan Thorne – is not unusual.
 It sounds quintessentially American, especially when compared to the names of the three South Vietnamese soldiers who are buried with him in this collective grave.

 However, Larry Thorne was not this man’s given name.
 The deceased, though a legendary U.S. Green Beret of incredible courage and fierceness, was actually Finnish.